 - The voter is not entitled to vote in that precinct

 Each Board shall keep books of record in which full and detailed minutes shall be preserved of all their proceedings.
-The minutes shall be kept from day to day and include date and place of meeting, names of the members present, the name of each person to whom an oath is administered, name of challenger, the decision of the Board, and all other matters of detail which are likely to have a bearing upon the action of the Board or any person appearing before it.
+The minutes shall be kept from day to day and include date and place of meeting, names of members present, the name of each person to whom an oath is administered, name of challenger, the decision of the Board, and all other matters of detail which are likely to have bearing upon the action of the Board or any person appearing before it.

 Boards of Registration